-Every specialist knows that the key to the success in a job search is a brilliant resume.
+Every resume writing specialist knows that the key to the success in a job search is a brilliant resume.
 It is a resume that lets recruiters know more about you as an employee.
 And it is your resume that can help you land a job.

 But how to make your resume truly unforgettable?
 Tip 1 - always carefully read every accounting manager job description for resume to make it well-tailored to employers’ needs.
 Tip 2 - keep on reading to learn how to write career-boosting accounting manager resumes!